yuqianglianshou/mazanoke_ice/README.md

    MAZANOKE
 </h1>

-<h2 align="center"> A self-hosted local image compressor that runs in your browser.</h2>
+<h2 align="center"> A self-hosted local image optimizer that runs in your browser.</h2>

 <center>